opensearch-project/project-website/_posts/2025-09-30-introduction-to-ai-agents-in-opensearch.md

 Plan-execute-reflect agent is ideal for long-running, exploratory processes, which benefit from iterative reasoning and adaptive execution, such as conducting research or performing automated root cause analysis (RCA).

-The OpenSearch project itself uses these agents for the [release automation agent OSCAR](https://github.com/opensearch-project/oscar-ai-bot).

 For more information on the plan-execute-reflect agent type, check out this [blog post](https://opensearch.org/blog/intelligent-troubleshooting-using-opensearch-3-0s-plan-execute-reflect-agent/).

 ## **Agent Tools and External Data Integration**